carlfranklin/LocalizationInBlazor/README.md

 We made use of the **Microsoft.Extensions.Localization NuGet** package, to leverage localization services, and used **AddLocalization**, and the **IStringLocalizer** interface, to accomplish that.

-At the end we ended up with the default **Blazor** template application, but with support for English and Spanish.
+This resulted in the default **Blazor** template application, but with support for English and Spanish.

-For more information about **Blazor**, check the links in the resources section below.
+We then added the ability for the user to select the language from a drop-down list.

 ## Complete Code